PRUNERS/PRUNERS-Toolset/README.md

 More Information about ReMPI can be found [here](https://pruners.github.io/rempi/).

-## INSTALLING THE PRUNERS TOOLSET
+## INSTALLING THE PRUNERS
-The PRUNERS toolset has been packaged in the [Spack](https://github.com/LLNL/spack) package manager for easy installation of the PRUNERS components and all of their dependent packages.
+The PRUNERS Toolset has been packaged in the [Spack](https://github.com/LLNL/spack) package manager for easy installation of the PRUNERS components and all of their dependent packages.

     git clone https://github.com/LLNL/spack.git
     cd spack